Category: State Tax Questions

 State Payments - Some states allow taxpayers to pay amounts owed online directly from their state website via debit/credit card or EFT (Electronic Funds Transfer).
 To see a list of available states, please refer to the table below.

-**You can not make direct payments to the state through your TaxSlayer account nor are you able to make state payments for an amount due using your Federal refund.**
+**You can not make direct payments to the IRS and/or state agency through your TaxSlayer account nor are you able to make your Federal and/or state payments using the refund that may be due to you from another return.

 *Online Payments Currently Unavailable